New

 A single well-placed library can serve patients, families, schools, clinics, youth groups, and local advocates for years.
 It becomes a quiet but durable resource in places where reliable information may otherwise be scattered, expensive, or simply unavailable.

 What began as a local initiative has gradually crossed borders.
-Early collaboration with VITFriends helped lay the groundwork.
-Later, the program expanded to support vulnerable youth and families through the NYC Administration for Children’s Services.
+Early collaboration with VITFriends helped lay the groundwork, and later efforts supported vulnerable youth and families through the NYC Administration for Children’s Services.
+Last year, the program reached organizations in Uganda, Kenya, and the Caribbean — each working to challenge myths, reduce stigma, and bring reliable vitiligo education to communities where resources remain limited.

 Why Books Still Matter in the Digital Age